Up to 90% of horses treated for gastric ulcers with omeprazole can experience a recurrence of ulcers when they stop taking this drug.

-All horses fed Visceral+ showed improvement or complete healing when they were re-scoped at 60 days.
+All horses fed Visceral+ showed improvement or complete resolution when they were re-scoped at 60 days.

-Instead, Visceral+ contains ingredients to maintain gastric and hindgut health and support the immune system.
+Visceral+ supports gastric and hindgut health and supports the immune system.

 Rates of ulcer recurrence are very high when stopping omeprazole treatment.
 However, there are ways that you can support your horse’s gut health and decrease the risk of gastric ulcer rebound.